Top 12 Tips for Back to School Email Newsletters

 Get inspired by this example, then try not to describe the sale’s details but to play with recipients curiosity.
-This is to make customers not to stay long in an email but to go to the website to make the final decision sooner.
+This way you will keep them in your email long, but will convince them to go to the website to make the final decision sooner.

 3. Email design first

 Your back to school email newsletter effectiveness does depend on the email design.
 Try not to overload your emails with a high number of colors, structures, and animations.
 Accentuate really essential things.
 Investigate and analyze which items are really popular now and put them in the first screen of an email.